-(5) Presentation of actions and resources.
-Each CEIP must include the specific actions the utility will take and its remaining resource needs in a tabular format based on the clean energy action plan, the interim and specific targets, and information on relevant attributes including:
+energy action plan, the interim and specific targets, and information on relevant attributes including:

-(a) The general location, if applicable, timing, and estimated cost of each specific action or remaining resource need, including whether the resource will be located in highly impacted communities, will be governed by, serve, or otherwise benefit highly impacted communities or vulnerable populations in part or in whole;

-(b) Metrics related to resource adequacy and clean energy transformation standards, including contributions to capacity or energy needs; and

-(c) Indicator values, or a designation as non-applicable, for every indicator described in subsection (4)(g) of this section.

-(6) Equitable distribution.
-In addition to proposing or updating, as applicable, indictors regarding WAC 480-100-610(4)(c)(i), each CEIP must:

-(a) Identify highly impacted communities using the cumulative impact analysis pursuant to RCW 19.405.140 combined with census tracts at least partially in Indian country;

-(b) Identify vulnerable populations based on adverse socioeconomic factors and sensitivity factors developed through the advisory group process described in WAC 480-100-655and should describe and explain any changes from the utility's most recently approved CEIP;
+- (a) The general location, if known or if applicable, anticipated timing, and estimated cost of each specific action or remaining resource need, including whether the resource will be located in or otherwise benefit one or more highly impacted communities, will be governed by, serve, or otherwise benefit highly impacted communities or vulnerable populations in part or in whole; - (b) Metrics related to resource adequacy and clean energy transformation standards, including contributions to capacity or energy needs; and - (c) Indicator values, or a designation as non-applicable, for every indicator described in subsection (4)(g) of this section. - (6) Equitable distribution.
+In addition to proposing or updating, as applicable, indictors regarding WAC 480-100-610(4)(c)(i), each CEIP must: - (a) Identify highly impacted communities using the cumulative impact analysis pursuant to RCW 19.405.140 combined with census tracts at least partially in Indian country; - (b) Identify vulnerable populations based on adverse socioeconomic factors and sensitivity factors developed through the advisory group process described in WAC 480-100-655 and should describe and explain any changes from the utility's most recently approved CEIP;

+Commented [PSE48]: This language is too broad and its meaning is unclear.

-(c) Include an assessment of benefits and burdens, by location and population, as applicable, of the specific actions in the CEIP, which must (i) identify which specific actions affect highly impacted communities or vulnerable populations and (ii) describe how the specific actions in the CEIP are consistent with the longer-term strategies and actions described in WAC 480-100-620(9)(f) and WAC 480-100-620(11)(c); and
+(c) Include an assessment of benefits and burdens, by location and population, as applicable, of the specific actions in the CEIP, which must (i) identify which specific actions affect highly impacted communities or vulnerable populations and (ii) describe how the specific actions in the CEIP are consistent with the longer-term strategies and actions described in WAC 480-100-620(9)(f) and WAC 480 100 620(11)(c); and

-(d) Describe how the utility intends to mitigate risks to highly impacted communities and vulnerable populations.
+(d) Pescribe how the utility intends to mitigate risks to highly impacted communities and vulnerable populations.

-(7) Projected incremental cost.
-Each CEIP must include a projected incremental cost as outlined in WAC 480-100-660(3).

-(8) Public participation.
+- (7) Projected incremental cost.
+Each CEIP must include a projected incremental cost as outlined in WAC 480-100-660(3). - (8) Public participation.
 Each CEIP must detail the extent of public participation in the development of the CEIP as described in WAC 480-100-655, including but not limited to a summary of public comments, and the utility's plan for public participation throughout the implementation period as described in WAC 480-100-655(5).